kphongagsorn/linux-aslr-bypass/README.md

-# linux-aslr-bypass
-Example scripts of bypassing aslr on linux
+Example scripts of bypassing aslr on linux, one using pwntools and one without using pwntools